 Let’s go over some prioritization models and frameworks to help you with goal alignment.

 Please note: this is not a comprehensive guide and just an outline of some of the most popular methods.
 But no framework is universal and perfect.
 So explore each of them and experiment.
 This is the best way of finding one that will work best for you.
+Check out this blog post for a bigger list of prioritization frameworks.

 The RICE model uses four main factors to rate any project or idea: